Best Of17 min read

 • Starter plan is quite limited for the price

-• Less flexibility than Zoho for custom workflows
+• Less flexible than Zoho for custom workflows

 8. Close — Best for High-Volume Outreach Freelancers